Miley Cyrus Shares Emotional Tribute To ‘Mammie’ Loretta Finley: ‘I Will Miss You For The Rest Of My Life’

 Even though you are gone….
 NOTHING has or ever will change.
 You will FOREVER be my inspiration and fashion icon.
 Even more than that the ultimate model of being a true LIGHT in a dark world.
 You are sunshine.
 Everyday I wake and see that fiery ball in the sky I will see your face.
 Then say a prayer thanking heaven above for giving me the best grandmother a girl could ever be gifted.
 I will miss you for the rest of my life….
 I will keep your spirit here by continuing to do good for others and treating them the way we all desire to be treated.
 With an infinite amount of the same gentle kindness you displayed daily.
 We will ache everyday you are not with us….

 The third photo showed Mammie on the set of The Voice, sitting in the singing competition’s iconic red chair.
-She visited the show — along with Miley’s mom, Trish — for the star’s first season as a judge on the show in 2016.
-According to a report from People published at the time, Miley called her grandmother the the “captain of the Team Miley cheer squad.”
+She visited the show — along with Miley’s mom, Trish — for the star’s first season as a judge in 2016.
+According to a report from People published at the time, Miley called her grandmother the “captain of the Team Miley cheer squad.”

 The final two parts of the tribute showed Miley, Trish, and Mammie all hanging out together.
 The fourth slide featured a clip that saw the three ladies dancing together to Madonna’s “4 minutes.”
 A brunette Miley and Trish flanked the older woman in a white hallway with a wooden floor.
 The two younger ladies sported socks and jeans, while Mammie had on a pair of white slippers.
-She rocked a monochrome hot pink pants and long-sleeved, button-down shirt.
-She had her light hair styled in a short, curly ‘do and had on her usual glasses.
+She rocked a monochrome hot pink outfit that consisted of a pair of pants and a long-sleeved, button-down shirt.
+She had her light hair styled in a short, curly ‘do and sported her usual glasses.

 The last slide showed the three ladies in a professional photo shoot.
-Miley and her mom both sported blond hair this time and had one intense, sparkly paisley outfits.
+Miley and her mom both had blond hair this time and wore intense, sparkly paisley outfits.
 The singer’s crop top had the brand Converse printed on it in white.
 Miley stood with one leg propped up in front of her grandmother, her knee almost covering the elder woman’s face.
-Her mother had her arm on Miley’s calf and leaned back herself, bending her own leg in front of her.
-Mammie sat between the two, wearing a blue button down shirt and smiling brightly.
-The background consisted of an explosion of multi-colored sparkles, adding to the glam of the shot.
+Her mother had her arm on her calf and leaned back herself, bending her own leg in front of her.
+Mammie sat between the two, wearing a blue button-down shirt and smiling brightly.
+The background consisted of an explosion of multicolored sparkles, adding to the glam of the shot.

-Miley’s touching tribute seemed to hit a chord with her 113 million followers.
+The touching tribute seemed to hit a chord with Miley’s 113 million followers.
 In just an hour, her post has racked up almost 287,000 likes and over 4,000 comments.
-Many fans and famous followers took to the comments to express their condolences for her loss.
+Many fans and famous followers took to the comments section to express their condolences for her loss.